Credit:

 The Tester

 Hi!
-My name is Michaela Crimmins and I live in Wakefield, Rhode Island with my husband, Matt, and two boys, Ryder (2 years) and Teddy (9 months).
+My name is Michaela Crimmins and I live in Wakefield, Rhode Island, with my husband, Matt, and two boys, Ryder (2 years at the time of testing) and Teddy (9 months at the time of testing).
 I work full time as a program manager for the University of Rhode Island Alumni Engagement team.
-My true passion lies in connecting with other moms and sharing my favorite products, which is what brought me to start my blog, Ocean State Mama.
-I love to share a real, inside look at what life is like as a busy mom with two kids, and I share my favorite products, tips, and anything mom-related with others who can relate.

 The Tests

 My husband and two brothers-in-law put together all seven learning towers.
 Box after box, it was interesting (and comical for me!) to watch them build each of the towers while I observed what the assembly process was like.
-Some took five minutes and others took 30 minutes.
+Some took five minutes and others took as long as 30 minutes or more.
 For the month that followed, we put a couple of the towers in our kitchen at a time for our son to test and then rotated them out.

 Then we looked at the tower in general based on its design and size.
 We looked at how many height adjustments each one had, how tall it was, how much space it took up in our kitchen, and if we were able to store it underneath our kitchen island.